nikhil-samuel/updated-api-viewer-poc/README.md

 1. Log in with any username and password
 2. View the claims queue
 3. Click on any claim to view detailed API request and response information
+4. Navigate using the left sidebar
-4. Click the avatar in the sidebar to log out
+5. Click the avatar in the sidebar to access the logout option

 ## 🏗️ Technical Details